 The WFD status of the coastal water, within which the shellfish area is situated, is 'high' status and therefore satisfactory.
-The Inner Bantry Estuary which discharges into the designated area is also 'high' status and therefore satisfactory.
-The two coastal rivers that discharge directly into the designated area, the Glanlough River and Killoveenoge River are 'high' and 'good' and therefore satisfactory.
+Inner Bantry Estuary which discharges into the designated area is also 'high' status and therefore satisfactory.
+The status of the Killoveenoge River, which discharges directly into the designated area, is 'good' and therefore satisfactory.
 However, all of these statuses were extrapolated from similar water body types (Map 12).